Gaussian beam: Hermite–Gaussian modes

 where we have employed the complex beam parameter q(z) (as defined above) for a beam of waist w_{0} at z from the focus.
 In this form, the first factor is just a normalizing constant to make the set of u_{J} orthonormal.
-The second factor is an additional normalization dependent on z which compensates for the expansion of the spatial extent of the mode according to w(z)/w_{0} (due to the last two factors).
+The second factor is an additional normalization that depends on z, which compensates for the expansion of the spatial extent of the mode according to w(z)/w_{0} (due to the last two factors).
 It also contains part of the Gouy phase.
-The third factor is a pure phase which enhances the Gouy phase shift for higher orders J.
+The third factor is a pure phase that enhances the Gouy phase shift for higher orders J.

 The final two factors account for the spatial variation over x (or y).
-The fourth factor is the Hermite polynomial of order J ("physicists' form", i.e. H_{1}(x) = 2x), while the fifth accounts for the Gaussian amplitude fall-off exp(−x^{2}/w(z)^{2}), although this isn't obvious using the complex q in the exponent.
-Expansion of that exponential also produces a phase factor in x which accounts for the wavefront curvature (1/R(z)) at z along the beam.
+The fourth factor is the Hermite polynomial of order J ("physicists' form", i.e., H_{1}(x) = 2x), while the fifth accounts for the Gaussian amplitude fall-off exp(−x^{2}/w(z)^{2}), although this isn't obvious using the complex q in the exponent.
+Expansion of that exponential also produces a phase factor in x, which accounts for the wavefront curvature (1/R(z)) at z along the beam.

-Hermite-Gaussian modes are typically designated "TEM_{lm}"; the fundamental Gaussian beam may thus be referred to as TEM_{00} (where TEM is transverse electro-magnetic).
+Hermite–Gaussian modes are typically designated "TEM_{lm}"; the fundamental Gaussian beam may thus be referred to as TEM_{00} (where TEM is transverse electro-magnetic).
 Multiplying u_{l}(x, z) and u_{m}(y, z) to get the 2-D mode profile, and removing the normalization so that the leading factor is just called E_{0}, we can write the (l, m) mode in the more accessible form: